ART 1201C. DESIGN I.

 ART 2930C.
 SELECTED TOPICS IN ART.

-Seminars for students interested in further study in specific areas.
+Seminars offered for students interested in special topics in Fine Arts.
+Topics selected from special areas of art, drawing, painting, design or combination of these areas.
 Multiple credit course.
-May be repeated for credit, but grade forgiveness cannot be applied.
+May be repeated for up to six credit hours, and grade forgiveness cannot be applied.

 ART 2941.
 INTERNSHIP EXPLORATION IN ART AND FINE ARTS.